 A photo is unnecessary for job applications in Ireland.
 They may be expected in other countries, but there is anti-discrimination legislation that prevents employers judging you on your looks (which can include colour, age, gender and so on).

 Unless you’re aiming for a career where appearances matter, such as the performing arts, just leave it off.
-Technically it should be ignored anyway.
+Technically an employer should ignore it anyway.

 Excessive historical detail